jenniesun/biostats-blog/index.md

 * _[Time Series Forecasting With ARIMA Model in Python for Temperature Prediction](https://medium.com/swlh/temperature-forecasting-with-arima-model-in-python-427b2d3bcb53)_
 * _[Complete Guide on Time Series Analysis in Python](https://www.kaggle.com/prashant111/complete-guide-on-time-series-analysis-in-python)_

-We start our analysis on the growth of covid death count with a univariate time series analysis.
+We start our analysis on the growth of COVID-19 death count with a univariate time series analysis.
 Since it's a univariate time-series forecasting, we are only using two variables in which one is time and the other is the field to forecast.
 In this case, it is the `Deaths (daily growth) (CUSTOM)` variable in the dataset.

-We start our analysis by doing EDA to detect if there's any trend and seasonality pattern of changes with regards to time.
-These are shown in the the autocorrelation, seasonality, and lag plots below.
+We conduct exploratory analysis first to detect if there's any trend and seasonality pattern of changes with regards to time.
+These are shown in the autocorrelation, seasonality, and lag plots below.

 #### Trend, Autocorrelation, and Partial Autocorrelation